 Calculus AP is a course that provides the equivalent of one semester of college work in calculus.
 The course includes traditional Calculus I topics such as the concept of limits, derivatives, integrals, and polynomial approximations and series.
 Students use the graphing calculator to explore and understand concepts, check results, and complete problems in more efficient and expedient manner.
-Students are required to have a TI-83+ or TI-84+ graphing calculator for this course.
-Students are required to take the College Board Advance Placement Calculus AB test in May.
+Students are required to take the College Board Advanced Placement Calculus AB test in May.
 LEVEL 4

-MATH LAB
+INTERVENTION MATH LAB